aurajs/aura/README.md

 The Core has a number of responsibilities.
 Powered by the Mediator pattern, it:

 * **Provides the ability to manage a widget's lifecycle (start, stop, cleanup)**.
 This is powered by work we've done to expand on top of RequireJS 2.0's `undef` feature for unloading modules.
 Aura works around RequireJS's limitation of not being able to resolve a modules dependencies to allow the easy unloading of an entire widget.
 Unloading a widget equates to removing it from the RequireJS caches, deleting instance references to them (which can lower memory) and of course, cleaning up any DOM elements the widget was using.
 * **Implements aliases for DOM manipulation, templating and other lower-level utilities that pipe back to a library of choice**.
 The idea here is that rather than interfacing with the libraries directly, accessing the Core aliases (through the Sandbox) allow developers to switch out the libraries they use at a later date with minimum impact to their application.
+We currently provide a bare-bones implementation of the jQuery library.
 * **Exposes Publish/Subscribe functionality that can be used for decoupled communication between parts of an application**.
 Similar to the concept above, our Pub/Sub implementation can be easily replaced with that of another library and it should still work fine.

 ### Sandbox